A time and place for us.

 - Opening Ballet: Used to communicate the relationship between the Jets and the Sharks.

-- Pet the Dog: No character - even Tony - gives Anybodys the time of day, but once Ice takes over the Jets, he treats her like any other member and calls her "buddy boy", a phrase Riff only ever used with fellow gang members.
+- Pet the Dog: No character - even Tony - gives Anybodys the time of day, but once Action (or Ice in the 1961 film) takes over the Jets, he treats her like any other member and calls her "buddy boy", a phrase Riff only ever used with fellow gang members.
 Anybodys' face lights up.

 - Poirot Speak: